-The Nominating and Corporate Governance Committee is currently comprised of Jeremy Springhorn, Philip Astley-Sparke and Paula Soteropoulos.
+The Nominating and Corporate Governance Committee is currently comprised of Jeremy Springhorn, David Meek, and Paula Soteropoulos.
 Dr. Springhorn currently serves as the Chair of the Nominating and Corporate Governance Committee.
-Each of Dr. Springhorn, Ms. Soteropoulos and Mr. Astley-Sparke satisfy the independence standards established by SEC and Nasdaq.
+Each of Dr. Springhorn, Ms. Soteropoulos and Mr. Meek satisfy the independence standards established by SEC and Nasdaq.
 The Nominating and Corporate Governance Committee is governed by the Nominating and Corporate Governance Committee Charter.
 A copy of this Charter is available on our website at www.uniqure.com under "Investors & Newsroom - Corporate Governance - uniQure Nominating and Corporate Governance Committee Charter."
 In addition to the risk oversight responsibilities discussed above, the Nominating and Corporate Governance Committee's other responsibilities include identifying individuals qualified to become Board members and to recommend to the Board the nominees for director at annual general meetings of shareholders; recommending to the Board nominees for each Committee; developing and recommending to the Board corporate governance principles applicable to the Company; and leading the Board in its annual review of the Board's performance.
-Following the 2021 Annual Meeting, we expect that Mr. Meek, who also satisfies the director independence standards established by SEC and Nasdaq, will join the committee to succeed Mr. Astley-Sparke.
+Following the 2021 Annual Meeting, Mr. Meek joined the committee to succeed Mr. Astley-Sparke.